vsellier/apache-exo-versions-check/README.md

 # Why

 Until version 2.4.13, if a tentative to update an http connection to a websocket tunnel fail, the connection is reused without flushing the content :
-* The websocker error is not forwarded to the client
+* The websocket error is not forwarded to the client
 * The next request failed because the next request is not well formated

 The problem seems to be solved in 2.4.13 with this changelog entry :